ShahrzadDG/Amazon-jewelry-customer-insights/Data analysis/README.md

 - The jewelry market on Amazon is extremely skewed toward cheap products.

-    - Cheap items dominate both in number of products and number of reviews (~100k+ cheap vs only a few hundred luxury).
+    - Cheap items dominate both in number of products and number of reviews (~100k+ cheap products vs only a few hundred luxury ones).

 - Higher price does not consistently lead to higher ratings.